Prathamesh-Verlekar/DataWarehousing-and-Business-Intelligence/README.md

 • AdventureWorks’ sales territories.\
 • AdventureWorks’ ship methods.

-### Created SCD's for particular dimensions based on the requirement and also a geography dimension that can used as outrigger.
+### Created SCD's for particular dimensions based on the requirement and also a geography dimension that can be used as outrigger.

 • A slowly changing dimension (SCD) for AdventureWorks employee pay.\
 • A slowly changing dimension (SCD) for list prices for products above.\